-Trust in Trump being tested
+Trump's problem with truth

 Trump's tendency to play loose with the facts is mirrored by his subordinates.

-On Monday for instance, his spokesman Sean Spicer said that former Trump campaign chairman Paul Manafort, who is caught up in the flap over links between Trump aides and Russia, played a 'limited role" in the campaign.
+On Monday for instance, his spokesman, Sean Spicer, said that former Trump campaign chairman Paul Manafort, who is caught up in the flap over links between Trump aides and Russia, played a 'limited role" in the campaign.
 In fact, Manafort was for a time campaign chairman, and ran Trump's delegate operation and worked for him between March and mid-August last year.

 On "Fox and Friends," Trump White House aide Kellyanne Conway was asked Tuesday about the President's relationship with former campaign aides including Carter Page, who met Russian officials.